 So alarms went off, coffee was made, and tiramisu eaten (breakfast of champions), and we hit the road.
 Happily, the trip over was made under a mostly clear, starlit night and we rumbled into the Jagger Museum parking lot right on schedule at 4:30 a.m..
 This time we were better prepared with actual warm clothing.
 With clear skies and a moderate breeze, it was chilly, especially for Hawaii.

 There were already several people there, but not as many as in 2015, so it was easy to find a good viewing spot.
 Alas, we didn’t get to see lava spilling out because, as I learned later, the volcano had begun a mild deflationary phase (going down) after spilling out in even earlier hours of the morning.

 Still, it was worth the journey.
 For a while, the lava lake was quite active, bubbling away and throwing up spatters in several different areas.
 One of the things I like about the lava lake, when it’s visible, is that the surface is mostly dark, but it’s cut through by ever-changing lines of bright lava.
 Sometimes, lava will burst forth from these lines in a frothing hotspot.
 Other times, a line might disappear as activity moves elsewhere.

-These photos show activity along the crater wall (top), a hotspot on the edge of the pool (below left), morning light seeping in above the volcano (below right), an active hotspot in the center of the lava lake (bottom).
+These photos show activity along the crater wall (top), a hotspot on the edge of the pool (second photo), morning light seeping in above the volcano (third photo), an active hotspot in the center of the lava lake (bottom).